-- Marking the wires or drawing a wiring diagram is very helpful as well.
+- Mark the wires or make a drawing with the wiring connections is very helpful as well.

-- If the wiring configuration is unknown, then searching for the make and model number on the internet for the wiring diagram will be required in order to rewire the new switch.
+- If the original wiring configuration is unknown, then locate the make and model number of the ceiling fan which will help locate a new replacement switch.

-- Essentially, the line will need to be identified, then the three speeds for the motor.
+- Wire Connections: When wiring the new switch the power wire will need to be identified, then each wire for the three speeds for the motor.

 How to Install Ceiling Fans

 Take the mystery out of ceiling fan wiring.
 Ceiling Fans are a great way to lower your energy bill and brighten up one of your favorite rooms.

 - Step-by-step pictures

 - Easy wiring diagrams and installation guide